ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 ### Initial Precompile Configurations

 Precompiles can be managed by some priveleged addresses to change their configurations and activate their effects.
-For example, the `feeManagerConfig` precompile can have `adminAdresses` which can change the fee structure of the network.
+For example, the `feeManagerConfig` precompile can have `adminAddresses` which can change the fee structure of the network.

 ```json
 {